jeffsanicola/vault-policy-guide/README.md

 - Valid - `secret/+/*` - Allows access to any secret that exists in any subfolder of the secret engine mount.
 - Valid - `+/abc/123` - Allows access to secret `abc/123` in any secret engine mount.
 - Invalid - `secret/a+c/*` - The `+` character must be the only character between the `/`'s.

+More specific details about how wildcards work are available at the end of the [Policy Syntax](https://www.vaultproject.io/docs/concepts/policies#policy-syntax) section of the official [Policies guide](https://www.vaultproject.io/docs/concepts/policies).

 ### Conflicting Policies